 The best air fryer deals this Black Friday on Ninja, Tefal and more

-If an air fryer is the energy-saving appliance you need, here’s how to get one for less this Black Friday
+If an air fryer is the energy-saving appliance you need, here’s how to get one for less on Cyber Monday

-It’s official: Black Friday is here, and if you’ve been eyeing up a shiny new air fryer, today is one of the best chances you’ll get to snap one up for less.
-The biggest shopping event of the year has kicked off in full force, and retailers are slashing prices across kitchen appliances – including a whole host of excellent Black Friday air fryer deals.
+We’re now past the halfway mark of the Black Friday sale, so if you’ve been considering upgrading your cooking game with an air fryer, this is the time to strike.
+We've less than 48 hours left of 2025's biggest shopping bonanza, with the deals coming to an end tomorrow on Cyber Monday (1 December).
+The countdown has officially begun, so if you see a stellar saving, now's the time to snap it up.

-Air fryers have soared in popularity thanks to their ability to cook with far less oil, deliver irresistibly crispy results and run far more energy-efficiently than a traditional oven.
-In short, they save you time, money and calories, which is why the best Black Friday air fryer deals are always among the most sought-after.
-And the discounts are dropping thick and fast.
+Kitchenware has been a major winner this Black Friday, with deals spanning everything from Le Creuset casseroles to Sage coffee machines, giving home-proud shoppers plenty to get excited about.
+And with standout air-fryer discounts from Ninja, Russell Hobbs and Tefal, the savings just keep coming.

 Best Black Friday 2025 air fryer deals: